Environment centres' school learning program

-Download the 2021 environment centres school learning program document (Word - 105kb) for a list of available programs for primary and secondary students.
+Download the 2022 environment centres school learning program document (Word - 107kb) for a list of available programs for primary and secondary students.

 If you would like to make a booking, complete the schools booking and enquiry form.

 Our online school lessons

 Watch two of our online school lessons below.
-If you'd like to access more online lessons (there's seven in total), view our Environment centres: School lessons playlist on Council's YouTube channel.
+If you'd like to access more online lessons (there are seven), view our Environment centres: School lessons playlist on Council's YouTube channel.